techBeck03/dcsevt-march2021/steps/README.md

 }
 ```

-Create a file called `terraform.tfvars` which will contain the **values** to be used for those variables.
+Create a file called `sevt.auto.tfvars` which will contain the **values** to be used for those variables.
 This file has one variable per line in any order.
 Variables can be specified in other files with any name that follows the format `*.auto.tfvars`.

 ```
 policy_description = "Created by Terraform.
 Do not edit manually."